Swaran Singh: In the central government

 He entered the cabinet of India's first prime minister, Jawaharlal Nehru, in 1952, and was that government's last surviving member.

 He spent 23 years of his life as a high ranking Cabinet Minister in the Government of India.
 He had a reputation for being an effective debater and negotiator.
 "His debates at the UN Security Council on Bangladesh's cause, when East Pakistan liberation war (1971) was in full swing, were impressive," attests Former Indian ambassador to the United Nations, Narendra P Jain, "He proved to be more than just a match for his then Pakistani counterpart Zulfikar Ali Bhutto.
 During one of the council debates when Bhutto said that Sardar's hands are full of blood in conflict, Swarn Singh got up and showed his clean, spotless hands."
 He was familiar with and was a proficient speaker of several languages.
-He assisted Jawaharlal Nehru in his talks with the Chinese leader Chou-En-Lai, on the Indo-China border question in 1960.
+He assisted Jawaharlal Nehru in his talks with the Chinese leader Zhou Enlai, on the Indo-China border question in 1960.
 He was in the Indian delegation during the six rounds of talks with Pakistan in 1962–63.

 He remained a part of successive governments until he resigned in November 1975.

 He was elected to the Lok Sabha in 1957, 1962, 1967 and 1972.

 Cabinet positions

-To this date he is the longest-serving union cabinet minister in India.
-Babu Jajgivan Ram holds the record for maximum duration as cabinet minister i.e. around 30 years, but the record for consistent and uninterrupted membership of the cabinet in continuation is held by Mr. Swaran Singh.
+To this date he is the second longest-serving union cabinet minister in India.
+Babu Jajgivan Ram holds the record for maximum duration as cabinet minister, i.e., more than 29 years, but the record for longest consistent and uninterrupted membership of the cabinet in continuation is held by Mr. Swaran Singh.

 He is best known for his role as India's external affairs minister.

 He was also president of the National Congress in 1969, and 1978.